Harry Andreas: Leura and Kirribilli

 Leuralla was Andreas's house in Leura.
 In 1903 a house was built on the current site but was destroyed by bushfire in 1909.
 Between 1910 and 1914 the present house was built and is a notable example of an early 20th Century holiday residence for a wealthy family.
-The property is still owned by the family and now houses a toy and railway museum.
+The property is being sold by the family and previously housed a toy and railway museum.
 Andreas also maintained a family residence on Sydney Harbour at Elamang Avenue, Kirribilli.

 Inventor and businessman

 In 1905, Andreas Applied to the Commonwealth Commissioner of Patents to register his improvements to an acetylene generator.
 Only 46 of his "Fortuna Reel Andreas Pat.
 No 123405/18 & 19 Ex Wide" were produced between 1934 and 1936 and one was sold at auction in London on 14 July 2012 for £5,200.
-His friend and fellow Old Newingtonian, George Harker, was the inventor of a patented system of extinguishing fires at sea and fumigation and in 1908 when the Harker FIre Extinguisher and Fumlgator Company was formed Andreas became a director.
+His friend and fellow Old Newingtonian, George Harker, was the inventor of a patented system of extinguishing fires at sea and fumigation and in 1908 when the Harker Fire Extinguisher and Fumigator Company was formed Andreas became a director.